audioboy77/OpenMP3/[resources]/readme.txt

 - Optimisations
 	- Some basic optimisations were done as part of the refactor
 	- However lots of optimisation potential still exists.
 Roughly three blocks:
-		- (1) re-factor data layout to massively reduce deferencing, move some local static data to the Library class, plus other small optimisations
+		- (1) re-factor data layout to reduce deferencing
-		- (2) some calculations to be pre-computed (maybe)
+		- (2) some more calculations to be pre-computed (maybe)
 		- (3) use simd/vector operations